TalkToBeavs/TalkToBeavs/README.md

 # Create a .env.local file in the root directory
 touch .env.local

-# Your .env file should look like this:
+# Your .env.local file should look like this:
 PORT=
 MONGODB_URI=
 FEED_ID=